ESSENTIAL TIPS:

 ¾ pound carrots, cut into 1-inch chunks

-¾ pound green beans, trimmed and cut into 2-inch pieces
+¾ pound green beans, trimmed and cut into 2-inch

 ¾ pound onion, sliced into half-moons